Meldiron/node-swm/SLIME_FORMAT_VERBOSE.md

 ## Lowest chunk X

+TODO: Update this and Z section.
+Unsigned/signed is the answer to my confusion.
+Also update example at the end.

 2 bytes representing X of lowest possible chunk location.
 I believe this is required to support multiple world versions.
 On 1.17, I noticed the value is always `FF FF`.
 I would recommend trying this value or exporting any world on your Minecraft version to see what value it puts in there.

 ### Lowest chunk Z